 - Click the share icon on the right of the web app interface (alongside the folder name) or navigate into the folder and click the share icon at the top of the screen.

-- Optionally select a category, deadline and upload options if it is a hand-in folder.
+- Optionally select a category, deadline and upload options (the ‘Uploads’ tab applies to hand-in folders only).

 Monitoring Users’ Sharing